hashcube/crashlytics/README.md

 - These jar files are obtained by integrating crashlytic to a sample android project using android studio.
 - devtool is required since we are using ant build (https://www.fabric.io/downloads/ant).
 - We need to add custom rules defined by devtool for ant build.
 This is done by onCreateProject hook.

+ios:
+- build script is a template for build phases in xcode project.
+- Specify *crashlyticsBuildSecret* and *crashlyticsKey* in your devkit project manifest